 Both these games ended in draws, both due to late late goals by Aled Bellis, the latter being a penalty in the dying minutes of the game in front of a crowd of 604 at the Globe.
 Last-minute, last game.
 What a way to become WNL Premier Division Champions and gain promotion back to the Huws Gray Alliance with a young team both on and off the field that can only bode well for the future.

-Last season the team consolidated their position in the league, being as high as third at one point only to finish top half in eighth.
+The 2018-19 season saw the team consolidate their position in the league, being as high as third at one point only to finish top half in eighth.
 Naivety at this level saw the side lose games that they should have won a number of occasions during the season and the biggest lesson learned was that you have to close out games when ahead in the dying minutes.

 For 2019-20 the squad stayed the same, with every player remaining at the club despite others trying to tempt them away, a testament to the group and the community ethos we foster at this club.
 Sam Spridgeon joined from Oswestry Town and Pat Hinchcliffe from Denbigh Town.
 Tom Smith returned to the club having started his career with us at this level, meaning we had more quality in depth.